sahandhdz/CUDA-PMPP/Chapter_5/Exercises/README.md

 The total accesses to the global memory for reading the stored elements of matrices A and B will be reduced by a factor of 32.

+#### 6. Assume that a CUDA kernel is launched with 1000 thread blocks, each of which has 512 threads.
+If a variable is declared as a local variable in the kernel, how many versions of the variable will be created through the lifetime of the execution of the kernel?

+Local variables are scoped into each single thread.
+So, for each thread an exclusive version of that variable will be created.
+Hence, in total we will have `512,000` versions of that variable.

+#### 7. In the previous question, if a variable is declared as a shared memory variable, how many versions of the variable will be created through the lifetime of the execution of the kernel?

+Shared memories are scoped into each block, i.e., for each block of threads one version will be created.
+Hence, 1000 versios of that variable will be created through the lifetime execution of the kernel.